folio-org/mod-lists/README.md

 In addition, at least 200 megabytes of free storage space should be available on the server for mod-lists to use for staging temporary files during the list export process.

+Note: "memory" here refers to heap space memory (set with the `-Xmx` parameter on the JVM), not total system memory.

 ### Installation